smithlabcode/ribotricer/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash

    conda install riboraptor

-If you do this step the remaining installation steps below are redundant.
+If you run the above command, the remaining installation steps below are redundant.

 Installing dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~